-'Multiple victims' in shooting at FedEx facility in Indianapolis: reports
+'Multiple victims' in shooting at FedEx facility in Indianapolis; suspect dead: reports

+The shooting has been classified as a "mass casualty" incident, according to polcie

 Several people were shot at a FedEx facility in Indianapolis Thursday night, the Indianapolis Metropolitan Police Department said, according to reports.